What is aespa's net worth and who is the richest artist of the K-pop group?

 Besides aespa, Winter is also part of SM Entertainment’s supergroup and SuperM’s female counterpart, GOT The Beat.
 The group consists of fellow aespa member Karina, BoA, Girls’ Generation’s Hyoyeon and Taeyeon, and Red Velvet’s Wendy and Seulgi.
 They released their first music video “Step Back” in January 2022.

-As per South China Morning Post (via Korean Mag), Winter now has a net worth of approximately USD 1.2 million.
+As per South China Morning Post (via Korean Mag), Winter now has a net worth of approximately USD 1.2 million (INR 9 crore approx.).

 Karina

-The main dancer and lead rapper of aespa, Karina’s net worth is estimated to be around USD 1 million, as per South China Morning Post (via Celeb Vogue).
+The main dancer and lead rapper of aespa, Karina’s net worth is estimated to be around USD 1 million (INR 82 lakh approx.), as per South China Morning Post (via Celeb Vogue).

 Other than her projects and brand deals as an aespa member, Karina also appeared in Big Bang singer Taemin’s music video “Want” and its promotional stages.